Coach House Design Adelaide Hills | SpaceCraft Joinery | Projects

 Every detail is clean, precise and beautifully understated.
 But like a duck gliding on the top of a pond, there’s a lot going on underneath the surface.
 The block curve end to the peninsula, for example, is made from solid 20mm Tassie oak ribbing, which continues along the island back with push-to-open doors concealing extra storage and a place for the wine.
 A protruding curve houses a charging station for iPads and mobile phones.
 And the radius of the peninsula continues right to the marble splashback with a return into the living room finished with another curved corner.

 Originally, the marble benchtops and splashbacks were going to be made from the statement CDK Twilight, a mix of green, charcoal & cream to tie in with the charcoal Tassie oak.
-But with Bre’s help through selections, they opted instead for the 20-millimetre Arabescato Vagli from CDK with its more neutral white, grey and light brown tones, subtle & sophisticated.
+But with our help through selections, they opted instead for the 20-millimetre Arabescato Vagli from CDK with its more neutral white, grey and light brown tones, subtle & sophisticated.

-Subtly shimmering between the dark joinery and the marble benchtop is a brass shadowline, which links to all the brass sanitaryware from ABI interiors used throughout the home.
+Subtly shimmering between the dark joinery and the marble benchtop is a brass shadowline, which links to all the brass sanitaryware from ABI Interiors used throughout the home.
 And there’s one more subtle touch of brass, quite literally: the black leather recessed drawer and door handles from MadeMeasure in Melbourne have a little brass core.

 Opposite the kitchen is the multi-purpose service room that combines a pantry with a laundry (would that be a pandry or launtry?).
 Again, the clients had second and third thoughts about this.
 But, full credit to them, they finally went back to the idea as originally presented.
-As briefed, this small room had to pack in a lot of equipment and deliver a lot of storage, so Bre really sweated over the detail of the floor-to-ceiling storage to avoid door clashes and wasted space.
+As briefed, this small room had to pack in a lot of equipment and deliver a lot of storage, so we really sweated over the detail of the floor-to-ceiling storage to avoid door clashes and wasted space.
 In fact, as well as the huge fridge, washer & dryer tower, microwave and Thermomix, it now also offers a space for the toaster and kettle, keeping the kitchen benches gloriously sparse.

-Originally, to manage costs, Bre proposed that – as it was a service room – they might consider melamine and laminate to be used in here.
+Originally, to manage costs, we proposed that – as it was a service room – they might consider melamine and laminate to be used in here.
 But, in the end, the budget allowed aesthetics to rule the day and all the joinery was finished in two-pack topped by more of that magnificent marble.
 In fact, now it’s almost a complete extension of the kitchen design, albeit with Lo & Co black Ascot knobs to echo the MadeMeasure ones next-door.

 There’s even a narrow cupboard to store the ironing board.
 Mind you, that small cupboard did also create a small headache: the original plumbing had to be reconfigured to ensure the waste and water points fitted perfectly.
 Such is the cost of perfection.